 The stakeholders provide the opportunity and are the source of the requirements and funding for the software system.
 The team members are also stakeholders.
-All stakeholders must be involved throughout the software engineering endeavor to support the team and ensure that an acceptable software system is produced.
+As much stakeholder involvement as possible throughout a software engineering endeavor is important to support the team and ensure that an acceptable software system is produced.

-In the solution area of concern the team needs to establish a shared understanding of the requirements, and implement, build, test, deploy and support a software system that fulfills them:
+In the solution area of concern the team needs to establish a shared understanding of the requirements, and implement, build, test, deploy, and support a software system that fulfills them.